Cloning and Stem Cells

 Adult Stem Cells

 The human body is quite limited in its ability to regenerate or repair injuries or diseases that affect critical organs such as the brain, heart, and pancreas.
-Tissue and organ regeneration and gene therapy require a source of cells that can differentiate into the desired types of cells, for the life of the patient.
+Tissue and organ regeneration and gene therapy require a source of cells that can differentiate into the desired types of cells and continue to produce those cells for the lifetime of the patient.
 Adult humans have distinct reservoirs of stem cells, located in different parts of the body (such as the bone marrow).
-Stem cells, by definition, can continue to divide and both replace themselves and produce progeny cells that differentiate into new blood and immune system cells, or skin cells, or cells that line the gut and airways, or muscle cells.
+Stem cells, by definition, can continue to divide and both replace themselves and produce progeny cells that differentiate into new cells in their cell lineage, such as blood and immune system cells, or skin cells, or cells that line the gut and airways, or muscle cells.
 But these adult stem cells are difficult to obtain from a patient, and they are restricted in the types of cells or tissues they can form.
 For example, the stem cells in the bone marrow can generate both white and red blood cells, but not skin cells or new brain cells or heart muscle or pancreatic beta islet cells (to cure diabetes).

 Therapeutic cloning uses enucleated human eggs and somatic cell nuclear transfer technology to create a human embryo that is a genetic clone of the patient.
 The embryo is destroyed to obtain embryonic stem cells that have the same genotype as the patient.
-These cells can be cultured indefinitely, and hormonally induced to form new tissues and organs that will not be rejected by the patient’s immune system.
+These cells can be cultured indefinitely, and when needed the cells can be hormonally induced to form new tissues and organs that will not be rejected by the patient’s immune system.
+Human therapeutic cloning – making human embryonic stem cells via somatic cell nuclear transfer – was published for the first time by Tachibana and colleagues in 2013 (https://doi.org/10.1016/j.cell.2013.05.006).

 Induced pluripotent stem cells

-In the last decade, genetic engineering technology has been used to create a new type of stem cell: induced pluripotent stem cells (iPSCs).
-These cells, created by transforming adult differentiated cells (such as fibroblasts or skin cells) with 4-6 different transcription factors that regulate early embryonic cell growth and differentiation, have many of the properties of embryonic stem cells.
+Beginning in 2006, genetic engineers developed the technology to create a new type of stem cell: induced pluripotent stem cells (iPSCs). iPSCs, created by transforming adult differentiated cells (such as fibroblasts or skin cells) with 4-6 different transcription factors that regulate early embryonic cell growth and differentiation, have many of the properties of embryonic stem cells.
 The question is whether these transcription factor genes can be safely used to transform the patient’s own cells without causing unacceptably high risks of cancer once these cells are reintroduced into the patient’s body.
 Because iPSCs do not involve destruction of human embryos, they have been the focus of intense research.
-A review by Wilson and Wu (2015) provides a concise description of the state of the research and the challenges in this field.
+Should you be interested in learning more, a review by Wilson and Wu (2015) provides a concise description of the state of the research and the challenges in this field.

 Stem cell therapy